 Here are seven common challenges and some tips for pushing through each.

 1. Lack of a social circle

 Not everyone can just get up and run on their own, and that is why it helps to find a support system.
 That can be one friend or even a social group to keep you motivated.

 We've all been there at 5 a.m.
 The sun's not up yet, and you know you have to get those kilometres in before work, but your bed feels extra cozy.
 Then, your alarm goes off, and you notice the sound of a text message: "Get up sleepy head, we're going for a run."
 If it hadn't been for that friend who is depending on you to keep them accountable, you may have lost to the Egyptian cotton gods.

 You don't have to spend every last dollar on the latest and greatest of everything, but you should get gear that makes your runs as fun and safe as possible.

 For one, getting fitted for proper shoes can prevent injury.
 Also, in the summertime, it's easier to get in your miles when you have proper ventilation and lightweight, moisture-wicking fabric.
 In the winter months, you need gear that'll keep you warm but doesn't lead to you overheating.
-If you have to go out in 20-degree weather to run, quality heavy gloves and a hat will keep you from getting frostbite.
+If you have to go out in below-zero weather to run, quality heavy gloves and a hat will keep you from getting frostbite.

 Consider purchasing gear that will accommodate whatever climate-based barriers you'll be facing.
 This could also mean purchasing the right high-intensity sports bra that will keep you from bouncing in pain or purchasing longer shorts to avoid chafing.
 Prioritize whatever will make your run more comfortable.